kurartur/rb/README.md

 **rb-importer** - Spring Boot application with a REST controller which receives messages from providers (hotels).
 Received messages are put into *rb-importer-queue*.

-**rb-sync** - Spring Boot application that listens to rb-importer-queue for messages.
+**rb-sync** - Spring Boot application with a listener that listens to *rb-importer-queue* for messages.
 Assume that providers message include provider ID and message's sequence number which is unique for that provider.
 By using sequence number rb-sync will put messages into *rb-consumer-queue* in correct order.

 ![Flow](https://github.com/kurartur/rb/blob/master/flow.png?raw=true)

-**rb-consumer** - Spring Boot application that listens to rb-consumer-queue and processes messages received messages.
+**rb-consumer** - Spring Boot application that listens to *rb-consumer-queue* and processes received messages.

-**JMS broker** - JMS provider with rb-impoter-queue and rb-consumer-queue.
+**JMS broker** - JMS provider with *rb-impoter-queue* and *rb-consumer-queue*.
 [RabbitMQ](https://www.rabbitmq.com/) is used in this example.

 **Message Store** - Database where rb-sync can store messages.
-In this example messages are simply stored in application's memory ([InMemoryMessageRepository]())
+In this example messages are simply stored in application's memory ([InMemoryMessageRepository](https://github.com/kurartur/rb/blob/master/rb-sync/src/main/java/com/rb/sync/InMemoryMessageRepository.java))

 # Running
 To run the project using commands below *docker* and *docker-compose* must be installed on the system.